CalebC44/Personal-Projects/Secure Web Server Deployment Scripts/Apache-Files/README.md

 ## Steps
 ### Step 1: Building the Apache Container
-- docker build -t apache .
+- sudo docker build -t apache .

 You should now have a running Apache server on htttps://127.0.0.1
 ### Step 2: Pulling the Image
-- docker pull linuxserver/fail2ban:latest
+- sudo docker pull linuxserver/fail2ban:latest
 ### Step 3: Create Directory for fail2ban
-- mkdir -p /docker/fail2ban/log/
+- sudo mkdir -p /docker/fail2ban/log/
 ### Step 4: Docker compose use
-- docker compose up -d --build
+- sudo docker compose up -d --build

 ### Step 5: update jail.local
 Replace the jail.local file with the one in this folder.